Easton Walking Tours

 Live and DJ music for listening and dancing at a number of establishments;

-Health and fitness activities offered by the Cross Court Athletic Club
+Health and fitness activities offered by Hearthstone Health and Fitness and the YMCA;

-Tennis at a number of public courts and at the Cross Court Athletic Club
+Tennis at a number of public courts, (Idlewild Avenue Park), and at the YMCA;

 Outdoor Swimming at George Murphy Community Pool (Memorial Day through

 Labor Day) Noon-7 PM;

 Wine Trail - Delight in the beauty of the Bay, discover elegance in